Dauphine River: Geography

-The Dauphine River flows at the bottom of a small harbor in Saint-Jean-de-l'Île-d'Orléans, on the edge of Saint-François-de-l'Île-d'Orléans (northeast side).
-This harbor whose sandstone of about 0.26 km at low tide, is attached to Chenal des Grands Voiliers whose width is 7.0 m at this location.
+The Dauphine River flows at the bottom of a small harbour in Saint-Jean-de-l'Île-d'Orléans, on the edge of Saint-François-de-l'Île-d'Orléans (northeast side).
+This harbour whose sandstone of about 0.26 km at low tide, is attached to Chenal des Grands Voiliers whose width is 7.0 m at this location.
 This channel is crossed by the St. Lawrence River.
-This harbor faces Île Madame and is located across the reef from Île Madame.
+This harbour faces Île Madame and is located across the reef from Île Madame.

 History

 In the 14th century, Mr. Poulin was a miller at the Delphine river mill (now "Dauphine river") on Île Saint-Laurent (or Île d'Orléans, today).

 Toponymy

 According to the Commission de toponymie du Québec, the toponymic designation "Rivière Delphine" appeared in 1652 in the deed of concession of Argentenay's rear fief by Jean de Lauson to Louis d'Ailleboust in 1652.
 Geographical maps of Deshayes (1695), de Bellin (1744) attest to the same name.

 In addition, the geographic map of the Île d'Orléans designed in 1689 by Robert de Villeneuve identifies this watercourse "Dauphine river".
 Later, this last toponymic form is essential in the use of the region.

 A third toponymic designation "Bellefine River" will be used occasionally in the 19th century, notably by the historian Pierre-Georges Roy.

 The historian Louis-Philippe Turcotte recounts in his work "Histoire de l'Île d'Orléans", published in 1867, that the name Dauphine was assigned to this watercourse "In honor of Madame la Dauphine de France, by Mr. Berthelot, owner of the Island and former secretary of the commandments of Madame la Dauphine."

 The toponym "Rivière Dauphine" was formalized on December 5, 1968 at the Bank of Place Names of the Commission de toponymie du Québec.